qu3vipon/drf-service-layer/README.md

    ```python
    pip install drf-service-layer
    ```
-   > 💡 If you don't need to use any data when implementing business logic, skip step 2&3.
+   > 💡 If you don't need any data when implementing business logic, skip step 2&3.
 2. Decide a type of DTO.

    > 💁 What is DTO? <br> [DTO(Data Transfer Object)](https://en.wikipedia.org/wiki/Data_transfer_object) is an object that carries data between processes. <br> In DRF-Service-Layer, DTO is an object used for transferring data necessary for your business logic.